DYCI2/Somax2/README.md

 * If not already installed, make sure to go to the package manager inside Max and install CNMAT Externals

 ## Getting Started
-A good starting point is the file `tutorial.maxpat` in the root folder.
+A good starting point is the file `Introduction Somax.pdf`, which gives a brief overview of how the Somax interaction model works.
+For those who prefer a hands-on experience, it's also possible to jump directly into the tutorial, found in the file `tutorial.maxpat` in the root folder.
 This tutorial gives a brief introduction to the different modules of Somax II and introduces the first steps towards interacting with the model.

+**Note that the first time you launch Somax, depending on your security settings you may be presented with a number of dialogues asking you to give permission to a number of externals (shell, bonk, ircamdescriptor, bc.virfun and bc.yinstats) that Somax requires to be able to run.
+You may also be asked for permission the first time you launch the server (but this step is explained in the tutorial).**

 ## Resources

-Documentation will be added continuously, but for this early release there are two main places to look for information on the project and its usage:
+* **Introduction to Somax:** The file `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of somax.
-* **Max help files:** Individual help files for each Max object.
-Accessed by right-clicking (ctrl-click) the object (inside Max) and selecting "Open Help"
+* **Max help files:** Individual help files exists for each Max object, outlining how to use the object, its parametric controls as well as a number of use cases.
+The help files can be accessed by pressing the «?» button available in each of the objects or by right-clicking (ctrl-click) the object (inside Max) in the unlocked patcher and selecting "Open Help".
-* **Videos, Reports and Publications**: Can be found [here](http://repmus.ircam.fr/somax/home)
+* **Videos, Reports and Publications**: Can be found [here](http://repmus.ircam.fr/somax/home).
+* **Additional Corpora**: A number of pre-built corpora to use for experimentation are available initially.
+Further corpora can be found in `max/somax/corpus/Additional-Corpora.zip`.
+To use those in Somax, extract the archive and move the content of the extracted folder to the `max/somax/corpus/` folder.

+Further documentation will be added continuously

+## Credits
+Somax (c) Ircam 2012 - 2021
+Somax is an original co-creative interaction concept by Gérard Assayag
+Early java prototype by Olivier Delerue
+Versions 0.1 to 1.3 by Laurent Bonnasse-Gahot
+Versions 1.4 to 1.9  by Axel Chemla-Romeu-Santos
+Version 2.0 and following by Joakim Borg

+Original corpus creation: B. Borron & B. Magnien, (improvisation on ten jazz standards)
+Original corpus creation: Carine Bonnefoy (Improvisation on Intuition by C. Bonnnefoy)